AlexMercedCoder/tutorialblog/content/blog/2026/2026-01-the-story-of-pangolin-catalog.md

 ![100 hours developing Pangolin Catlaog](https://i.imgur.com/AwXP27Y.png)

-## 7. What Pangolin Is—and What It Isn’t
+## 7. What Pangolin Is - and What It Isn’t

 Pangolin exists.
 You can run it.
 You can click around, create catalogs, register assets, request access, and vend credentials across clouds.